 My press is made for light to medium impressions.
 If you absolutely require a super-deep impression, I can make a special trip to print it on a nearby Vandercook.
 If you think a medium impression might work but you aren't sure, I can use my squishiest paper and send you a sample.

-Printing is best suited to large batches.
+Letterpress printing is best suited to large batches.
 While I could technically print one copy of your project, it would take me about the same amount of time and effort as printing 50 or 100, and would cost you almost the same amount of money.
-Normal order sizes are between 30 and 150 copies.
+Normal order sizes are between 50 and 500 copies, but if you want a larger or smaller quantity let me know and I’ll see what I can do.

 My press is a 5x8, which means it can print on a 5x8 piece of paper (or a little larger), but the maximum printed image area is 4x7.
 If your project is larger than this, I can print it on a larger press a couple of towns over, or in multiple runs through my smaller press.
 Let's talk about it!